-The Group's ability to start and complete development, reconstruction or upgrade projects depends on a number of factors, some of which are beyond its control.
-These factors include, in particular, the Group's ability to obtain all of the necessary administrative decisions, to raise external financing on satisfactory terms or at all, to hire reliable contractors, and to attract suitable tenants.
+The Group companies' ability to start and complete development, reconstruction or upgrade projects depends on a number of factors, some of which are beyond their control.
+These factors include, in particular, the subsidiaries' ability to obtain all of the necessary administrative decisions, to raise external financing on satisfactory terms or at all, to hire reliable contractors, and to attract suitable tenants.

-The following factors, over which the Group has limited or no control, that may result in a delay or otherwise adversely affect the development or upgrade of the Group's properties include:
+The following factors, over which the Group companies have limited or no control, that may result in a delay or otherwise adversely affect the development or upgrade of the properties include:

-- increase in the cost of materials, labour costs or other expenses that may cause the completion of a project to be unprofitable; - actions of public authorities and local governments resulting in unexpected changes in the land use planning and architectural requirements; - defects or limitations of legal title to plots or buildings acquired by the Group, or defects, limitations or conditions related to administrative decisions concerning the plots of land owned by the Group; - changes in applicable laws, rules or standards which take effect after the Group commences the planning or construction phase of a project, resulting in the Group incurring additional costs or resulting in delays in the project or its interpretation or application; - violations of building standards, incorrect methods of construction or faulty construction materials; - industrial accidents, previously unknown existing soil contamination or potential liability under environmental and other relevant legislation, for example relating to archaeological finds or unexploded ordnance, or building materials which will be regarded as harmful to health; - forces of nature, such as bad weather, earthquakes and floods, which may cause damage or delay execution of projects; - acts of terrorism or riots, revolts, strikes or civil unrest.
+- increase in the cost of materials, labour costs or other expenses that may cause the completion of a defects or limitations of legal title to plots or buildings acquired by the Group companies, or defects, limitations or conditions related to administrative decisions concerning the plots of land owned; - changes in applicable laws, rules or standards which take effect after the subsidiaries start the planning or construction phase of a project, resulting in the subsidiaries incurring additional costs or resulting in delays in the project or its interpretation or application; - violations of building standards, incorrect methods of construction or faulty construction materials; - industrial accidents, previously unknown existing soil contamination or potential liability under environmental and other relevant legislation, for example relating to archaeological finds or unexploded ordnance, or building materials which will be regarded as harmful to health; - forces of nature, such as bad weather, earthquakes and floods, which may cause damage or delay execution of projects; - acts of terrorism or riots, revolts, strikes or civil unrest.

-The Group's projects may be carried out only if the land has appropriate technical infrastructure required by law (e.g. access to internal roads, access to utilities, certain procedures for fire protection and adequate facilities to ensure this protection).
-Competent authorities may oblige the Group to create additional infrastructure required by law as part of the construction works before relevant administrative decisions are issued.
+Development projects may be carried out only if the land has appropriate technical infrastructure required by law, (e.g. access to internal roads, access to utilities, certain procedures for fire protection and adequate facilities to ensure this protection).
+Competent authorities may oblige the Group companies to develop additional infrastructure required by law as part of the construction works before relevant administrative decisions are issued.
 Such additional work may significantly affect the cost of construction.

-Further, certain projects may become unprofitable or impracticable for reasons beyond the Group's control, such as slowdown in the real estate market.
-The Group may not be able to complete these projects on time, within budget or at all, due to any of the above or other factors, which may increase the costs, delay the implementation of the project or cause the project to be abandoned.
+Further, certain projects may become unprofitable or impracticable for reasons beyond the subsidiaries' control, such as slowdown in the real estate market.
+The Group companies may not be able to complete these projects on time, within budget or at all, due to any of the above or other factors, which may increase the costs, delay the implementation of the project or cause the project to be abandoned.